 In so many ways, Elizabeth Warren perfectly encapsulates the broken jigsaw puzzle that is the Democratic Party today.
 She may indeed be able to unite the party establishment dinosaurs with the younger radicals, but that will not get her one step closer to capturing the heartland voters who abhor the Democrats’ progressive agenda.
 An agenda that Warren embraces with all her heart.

 Someday Democrats may learn real lessons.
-But if Warren is their standard bearer in 2020, they will repeat old mistakes once again and go down to another convincing defeat.We value your comments!
-Please weigh in on our comment section below.
+But if Warren is their standard bearer in 2020, they will repeat old mistakes once again and go down to another convincing defeat.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com